Surviving Your First Year in Logistics Sales: 8 Essential Tips

 There are a lot of things that may frustrate a salesperson during their first year in logistics sales.
 Prime among these roadblocks are the activities required to build a book of business.

-Initially, this is a daunting ask; it’s not uncommon for a logistics sales professional to hit 35 voicemails and hear “no” 15 times in a day.
-This can leave first-year sales representatives feeling deflated and discouraged, especially because a portion of their pay is commission incentivized
+It’s not uncommon for a logistics sales professional to hear “no” dozens of times per day.
+This can be discouraging, especially because a portion of their pay is commission incentivized

-In the end, however, a bit of sticktoitiveness does salespeople well.
-And, as long as they can “survive” the first 12 months, many sales professionals create lasting careers in the transportation realm.
+As long as they can “survive” the first 12 months, many sales professionals create lasting careers in the transportation industry.

 Related: The 8 Largest Logistics Sales Career Challenges [+ How to Overcome Them]